marchfederico/email2spark/README.md

 # email2spark

-A simple program that will move and email thread to a Cisco Spark room using www.mailgun.com
+A simple program that will move an email thread to a Cisco Spark room using www.mailgun.com

 ## Enviroment variables